Berdir/simplenews/README.txt

     Permission "subscribe to newsletters" is required to view the subscription form in the simplenews block or to view the link to the subscription form.
-    Links in the simplenews block (to previous issues and RSS-feed) are only displayed to users who have "view links in block" privileges.

  7. SIMPLENEWS BLOCK THEMING